 4. How do you ask for matching gifts from donors?

-As we mentioned earlier, matching gift programs are underutilized forms of corporate philanthropy because so many donors simply don’t know that they’re eligible for them.
+Matching gift programs are underutilized because many donors simply don’t know that they’re eligible for them.

 Let’s take a look at some smart ways to bring matching gifts to the forefront of your nonprofit’s operations: